ClearCutCoding/devtools/README.md

 ## DevLogger

 Use as alternative to firephp/firelogger.
-It can be used to log debug informaiton to a text file within the project (e.g. in Symfony's logs folder).
+It can be used to log debug information to a text file within the project (e.g. in Symfony's logs folder).

+It's useful to keep the file open in a program that will autoupdate it.
+Sublime does this.

 ### Initialization